kamshory/PHPMessageBroker/README.md

 # User Credentials

+PHPMessageBroker use HTPasswd as user credentials.
 To generate user password, use tool like https://www.htaccesstools.com/htpasswd-generator/

 Supported Algorithm: